LeonimusTTV/CheatLoader/README.md

 2. Launch the game you want to cheat on

-3. Launch the version that is indicated in the table [Supported Game](https://github.com/LeonimusTTV/CheatLoader#Supported-game)
+3. Launch the version that is indicated in the [Supported Game](https://github.com/LeonimusTTV/CheatLoader#Supported-game)

 4. Select the cheat for the game you want and download it